eger-geger/FryProxy/README.md

 FryProxy
 ========

 Extensible man in the middle HTTP proxy with SSL support.
-It was written becouse I need a way to monitor and possibly stub request some browser requests in selenium tests.
+It was written because I need a way to monitor and possibly stub some browser request in selenium tests.

 ## Examples: